 It's a bit of a joke among long-term Korean ex-pats that the writing abilities of many of us are, ahem, limited, when it comes to commenting on Korea and (ugh) Korean culture.
-So here's your unicorn -- a very thoughtful piece on living through the corona pandemic as an English teacher in Seoul:
+So here's your unicorn --

 "Even with the amount of cases in Korea ballooning at the time, I felt I would be safer here than anywhere else.
 The reality is that my job provides me with housing and national health care.
 If I were to return to America, I’d be unemployed and uninsured.
 How would I get by if I actually did contract the virus?
 I also didn’t want to risk bringing the virus back with me, especially since my mom is older and has health conditions that compromise her immune system.
 The choice seemed clear.